cjoakim/azure-cosmosdb-iot/README.md

 See https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-manage-job

+- Consume the IoT Hub datastream
+- Code in SQL-like syntax and JavaScript UDFs (User Defined Functions)
+- Optionally integrate with the AML Predictive Web Service

 First, register your IoT Hub as an Input.

 Next, register your CosmosDB as an Output, specify database **dev** and collection **iot**.